-The American Psychiatric Association (APA) published the Diagnostic and Statistical Manual of Mental Disorders (5th edition; American Psychiatric Association, 2013), which is the reference that healthcare providers use to diagnose mental and behavioral conditions, including autism.
-In the previous edition (DSM-IV), autism was divided into 5 subcategories: Autism, Asperger’s, Pervasive Developmental Disorder-NOS, Rett’s Syndrome and Childhood Disintegrative Disorder.
+The American Psychiatric Association (APA) published the Diagnostic and Statistical Manual of Mental Disorders (5th edition, 2013), which is the reference healthcare providers use to diagnose mental and behavioral conditions, including autism.
+In the previous edition (DSM-IV), autism was divided into 5 subcategories: Autism, Asperger’s, Pervasive Developmental Disorder-NOS, Rett’s Syndrome, and Childhood Disintegrative Disorder.
 In the revised edition, there are no subcategories and the diagnostic designation is Autism Spectrum Disorder.

 Autism is a developmental disability that typically appears during early childhood and can impact social skills, communication, relationships, and self-regulation.
-It is defined by a certain set of behaviors and is termed a spectrum condition because it affects people differently and to varying degrees on a wide spectrum of levels of severity.
+It is defined by a certain set of behaviors and is termed a spectrum condition because it affects people differently and to varying degrees of severity.

 National Autism Association, Autism Fact Sheet